We can only investigate complaints about charitable fundraising.

 - How we deal with complaints.

-PLEASE NOTE: In line with current Government advice, our staff are continuing to work from home.
-You can contact us via our online complaints form, which can be found at the end of this page.
+In line with Government advice, our staff are continuing to work from home.
+You can make a complaint using our online form below.

-We can also accept complaints via post to Fundraising Regulator, 2nd Floor, CAN Mezzanine, 49-51 East Road, London, N1 6AH.
-However, any responses to complaints sent via post may take longer than usual.
+Alternatively, you can make a complaint by sending a letter to Fundraising Regulator, 2nd Floor, CAN Mezzanine, 49-51 East Road, London, N1 6AH.
+Please note, responses to complaints sent through the post may take longer than usual.

 How do I make a complaint?